nelson-lang/nelson-gitbook/markdown/en/mpi/MPI_examples.md

-# MPI examples
+#

-MPI examples

 Some Nelson MPI examples.

 ## Description

 <p>See below for some basic examples about MPI interfaces available in Nelson.</p>

 ## Examples